 - Mandatory notification to a Supervisory Authority within 72 hours for certain types of breaches

 - Considering international, cross-boarder transfers and steps that need to be taken

 - Fines up to 4% of global annual turnover or €20 million EUR for non compliance

 Data controllers must be able to demonstrate compliance with data protection principles.

 Pharma companies should be utilizing latest technologies and expertise and qualifications of service providers to comply with these regulations.
 Service providers can help support with a risk assessment and data anonymization and redaction workflows.
 Companies should also be asking service providers what procedures they have in place for data privacy such as Privacy Shield and ISO 27001:2014 compliance for an Information Security Management System.

 CROS NT has a data anonymization workflow process and tool in place to support companies with data anonymization and redaction.
-We are ISO 27001:2014 certified for our IT systems and processes and work with technology providers that have implemented data privacy measures for data collection and transfers.
+We have an ISO 27001:2014 certified IT partner (Arithmos Information Technology) to manage IT processes and systems and work with technology providers that have implemented data privacy measures for data collection and transfers.